infoshine/infoshine/index.md

 ### Future of Cloud Hosting

-Large enterprises primarily used <a href="https://www.earningguys.com/hosting/cloud-hosting/">cloud Hosting</a>.
+Large enterprises primarily used [cloud Hosting](https://www.earningguys.com/hosting/cloud-hosting/).

 However, this is now changing as several mid-size organizations are making a move to the cloud arena.